Ewald Heer

-Ewald Heer (July 28, 1930) is an aerospace engineer, author and professor who has worked on robotics, artificial intelligence (AI), and large space structures.
-He is primarily known for his work and advocacy for the development of intelligent robotic systems used to explorate and operate in space.
+Ewald Heer (July 28, 1930 – March 5, 2025) was an American aerospace engineer, author and academic who worked on robotics, artificial intelligence (AI), and large space structures.
+He was primarily known for his work and advocacy for the development of intelligent robotic systems used to explorate and operate in space.

-Background and education
+Background

 Heer was born in Friedensfeld, Bessarabia (a principality of Moldavia that was part of the Kingdom of Romania in 1918 before being occupied by the USSR) in 1930.
 He fled the Russian army and escaped to Germany, eventually making his way to the United States.

 Heer received a degree in architectural engineering from the Technical University of Hamburg in 1953, a Bachelor of Science degree in Physics from the City College of New York in 1959, a Master of Science from Columbia University in 1960, a Civil Engineering from Columbia University in 1962, and a Doktor-Ingenieur degree from the Leibniz University Hannover in 1964.
-He is a licensed Professional Engineer in New York and California.
+He was a licensed Professional Engineer in New York and California.

-Heer married Hannelore Oehlers on January 26, 1952 in Hamburg, Germany.
-He has two sons; Thomas Heer born on June 4, 1962 and Eric Heer born on April 4, 1964.
+Heer married Hannelore Oehlers on January 26, 1952, in Hamburg, Germany.
+He had two sons; Thomas Heer born on June 4, 1962, and Eric Heer born on April 4, 1964.
 Heer has seven grandchildren total, but has publicly stated several times that his favorite grandchildren are Thomas' two daughters Hillary and Julia Heer.

+Heer died at his home in La Canada, California, on March 5, 2025, at the age of 94.
+He was survived by his wife, Hannelore, and two sons, Thomas and Eric.

 Career

-He worked for McDonnell Douglas and General Electric's Space Science Laboratory before joining the Jet Propulsion laboratory in 1966.
+Heer worked for McDonnell Douglas and General Electric's Space Science Laboratory before joining the Jet Propulsion laboratory in 1966.
 After completing a one-year assignment as program manager of the lunar surface experiments for Apollo 14 and Apollo 15 in the NASA Office for the Exploration of the Moon at NASA Headquarters, Heer returned to the CALTECH Jet Propulsion Laboratory in 1971, where he initiated the first NASA research program for space robotics and artificial intelligence.

 Heer worked to advance space robotics research and organized the first national conference on remotely manned systems in 1972 at the California Institute of Technology and in 1973 published Remotely Manned Systems: Exploration and Operation in Space.
-In 1975 he organized and chaired the second conference on remotely operated systems, at the University of Southern California, and published its proceedings.
+In 1975, he organized and chaired the second conference on remotely operated systems, at the University of Southern California, and published its proceedings.